tify-iiif-viewer/tify/README.md

 - **`manifestUrl`**: string or `null` (default)

-	The URL of the IIIF manifest.
-If not set, the URL has to be provided via query parameter `manifest`, e.g. `https://example.org/?manifest=https://example.org/iiif-manifest.json`.
+	The URL of the IIIF manifest to load.

 - **`pageLabelFormat`**: string, default `'P : L'`